 You may wonder what items or property passes through the probate process under NC inheritance laws.
 In most cases, the decedent’s physical, also called tangible property passes through the estate.
 This is all the stuff: household items, collectibles, and vehicles.
 The estate may or may not include monetary assets, such as bank accounts, investment accounts, retirement accounts, and similar assets, depending on how those accounts were set up.
 Similarly, real estate, like land and houses, may or may not be included in the estate, depending upon how the land is titled and the terms of the will.

 Some assets do not pass through the estate but instead, pass directly to a beneficiary or co-owner.
 Typical examples of this:

 Property co-owned with a “right of survivorship,” meaning that it becomes the property of the co-owner who is still living.
 This may include real estate, bank accounts, and investment accounts.

 Assets that have a death beneficiary.
 This may include life insurance policies, retirement accounts, joint accounts, and annuities.

-Land and houses usually not part of probate estate unless the will states otherwise or they must be sold to pay estate debts.
+Land, houses, and other real estate are usually not part of probate estate unless the will states otherwise or they must be sold to pay estate debts.

 The elected Clerk of Superior Court acts as the probate judge in the County in which the deceased spouse was a resident.
 Elected clerks and their assistants hold most estate hearings and preside over most estate cases.
 If a will’s validity is challenged in a proceeding, the proceeding will be heard by a Superior Court judge.

 If you need help opening an estate, or if you are concerned about your rights in an estate, the trusted team at Laskody Law Office can guide you in the right direction and open a case for you.
-Call us today at (919) 376-2361 to schedule a free consultation.
+Call our law firm today at (919) 376-2361 to schedule a free consultation.